openstreetmap/stateofthemap-2022/sessions/QLVGQK.md

 01-15: Presentation about the Project (MANILAud: Mapping Soundscapes Through Participatory Data Collection - A case study of Metro Manila)
 16-20: Workshop instructions for submitting soundscapes
 21-35: Workshop proper: for participants to submit their soundscapes
-36-45: (Participant"s Break) to allow the team to add soundscape submissions on the map
+36-45: (Participant's Break) to allow the team to add soundscape submissions on the map
 45-55: Listening to the soundscapes on the map
 56-60: Questions/Feedback from the participants